-The House of Mouse has entered the streaming space, and it’s not messing about.
-Disney+ is a major platform with plenty for subscribers to get their teeth into.
+The House of Mouse entered the streaming space in 2019 and since then it hasn’t messed about.
+Disney+ is a major platform with over 100 million users and plenty for those subscribers to get their teeth into.

 Additional words by Matt Tate